geigerzaehler/beets-alternatives/README.md

   [`convert.formats`][convert plugin] configuration.
 This configuration controls the transcoding process.

-  The special format ‘link’ is used to create symbolik links instead of transcoding the file.
+  The special format ‘link’ is used to create symbolic links instead of transcoding the file.
 It can not be combined with other formats.

   By default no transcoding is done.